Call to Action

-CWA actively works at the State Capitol to protect our hunting rights as well as to promote science-based waterfowl and wetland conservation policies.
+CWA actively works at the State Capitol to protect our hunting rights and promote science-based waterfowl and wetland conservation policies.
 Below is a summary of state bills and issues to be addressed during the 2016 State Legislative Session:

 The State Legislature recovened in January.
 In 2016, CWA is sponsoring SB 1191 (Berryhill), the Wildlife Management Act of 2016, which would:

 - Require DFW to prepare wildlife management plans for priority species with the input of hunters, fisherman and the public.

 Specified that it is DFW and the Commission’s responsibility to provide hunting and fishing opportunities for the public.

 Required DFW and the Commission to support the principles of the North American Wildlife Conservation Model via policies and regulations.

 Where there are conflicts between people and wildlife, require that hunting, fishing and recreational activities that generate funds for wildlife conservation to be the preferred means of resolving those conflicts.

 Required DFW and the Department to assist in perpetuating and supporting the California’s heritage of hunting and fishing.

 Acknowledge the historical role that hunting and fishing have played in funding wildlife conservation, and require DFW to pursue separate funding to cover the costs of non-hunting/fishing and non-game species programs.

 Required the DFW and the Commission prioritize funding and staffing to meet the mandates of the Act.

 Thus far, the following measures have been introduced that may possibly affect our members’ interests:

 - AB 1663 (Chu) - This bill would classify a semiautomatic centerfire rifle that does not have a fixed magazine with the capacity to accept no more than 10 rounds as an assault weapon.